NVIDIA/aistore/docs/cli/bucket.md

 rmb             bucket rm
 ```

-> For types of supported buckets (AIS, Cloud, backend, etc.) and many more examples, see [in-depth overview](/docs/bucket.md).
+> For types of supported buckets (AIS, Cloud, remote AIS, etc.), bucket management and properties, storage services and more usage examples, see [in-depth overview](/docs/bucket.md).

 ## Table of Contents
 - [Create bucket](#create-bucket)